Design and UX

 A design system is a catalogue of reusable components, patterns and base elements you might need to build your website or app.

 Usability is about designing effective, efficient and satisfying user experiences.
-All public service and non-public service agencies must meet the NZ Government Web Usability Standard.

 A service design approach looks at the whole task, rather than the separate parts that might be spread throughout a government agency or across different agencies.